private-octopus/picoquic/doc/multipath.md

 If multipath support is negotiated, each endpoint can increment their maximum supported path value over time by exchanging MAX_PATH_ID frames.
-At any point in type, the maximum usable path ID is the minimum of the values announced by two endpoints.
+At any point in time, the maximum usable path ID is the minimum of the values announced by two endpoints.

 A picoquic endpoint automatically increments the maximum path ID that it